Python language note

 Caching with functools.lru_cache

 In some cases, especially when dealing with recursive functions or functions with expensive computations, it’s beneficial to use caching to avoid redundant calculations.
-Python provides the functools.lru_cache
+Python provides the functools.lru_cache decorator for this purpose.

 Example: Memoizing a Recursive Function